-The purpose of this policy is to regulate the use of electronic video recording equipment at Lake Region State College.
+The purpose of this policy is to regulate the use of video recording equipment at Lake Region State College.
 For purposes of this policy, electronic video recording equipment is defined as observing persons, places, or activities in an unobtrusive manner with the aid of electronic devices such as video cameras, digital video recorders or network scanning systems.
-This policy applies to all students and employees, as well as, personnel of affiliated organizations conducting business on the properties owned or controlled by Lake Region State College (hereafter Lake Region State College).
+This policy applies to students, employees, and personnel of affiliated organizations conducting business on the properties owned or controlled by Lake Region State College.